Angles: Classification and Properties

 As we can see, the computed measure of ∠2 is 100° or m∠2 = 100°.

 Now, let us determine the measure of ∠3.
-Take a look again at the given figure.
+Retake a look at the given figure.
 What can you say about ∠1 and ∠3?
 Yes, they are corresponding angles.

 As per the previous theorem we have discussed, corresponding angles are congruent.
-Since ∠1 and ∠3 are congruent, then these angles have the same measurement.
-So, if m∠1 = 80°, then m∠3 should be equal to 80° also.
+Since ∠1 and ∠3 are congruent, these angles have the exact measurement.
+So, if m∠1 = 80°, m∠3 should also equal 80°.
 Thus, m∠3 = 80°.

 This time, let us determine the measure of ∠6.
-Which angle do you think we can use to determine the measure of ∠6??
+Which angle do you think we can use to determine the measurement of ∠6??
 Well, you can use either angle 1 or angle 2.

 On the other hand, if you use ∠2 instead, ∠2 and ∠6 are linear pairs.
 Since linear pairs are supplements of each other, then the sum of their measurement is 180°.
 We have computed earlier that m∠2 = 100°, so to find the measure of ∠6: